0xPolygonHermez/zkevm-node/docs/production-setup.md

 - The examples on this document assume you have `docker-compose` installed, if you need help with the installation, please check the link below:
   - [docker-compose: Install](https://docs.docker.com/compose/install/)
-- **Hardware specifications**:
-  - [x] Recommended specs: 16G RAM 4 cores
-  - [x] Unfortunately, M1 chips are not supported - for now since some optimizations on the prover require specific Intel instructions, this means some non-M1 computers won't work regardless of the OS, eg: ARM Ryzen

 ## Recommendations